How to Save Water Without a Shorter Shower

 A Drop in the Ocean Sustainable Living Zero Waste Shop

-And if you live in an apartment, you can do this too!
+And, yes, if you live in an apartment, you can do this too!

-Apartment living often means that you’re limited in the changes you can make, and how sustainable your home can be.
+Apartment living often means that you’re limited in the changes you can make, and how sustainable your home can really be.

-But the great thing about switching out fixtures is they’re not permanent!
 You can install a low-flow shower head, stash the standard one in a cabinet, and when it comes time to move out, re-install the standard shower head and take the more efficient one with you.

-I mean, come onnnn is there anything better??
+I mean really…is there anything better??

 Related: